2023 Permit Application Schedule

 - A $5 nonrefundable application fee is required to apply.

-- Applicants must be 6 or older to participate.
+- Applicants must be 6 or older as of the beginning of the hunt to participate (Oct.
+2).

 Public Land Elk Hunt Details